DeclarativeHub/Bond/README.md

 Event producers and obsevables can be bound to any object that conforms to `BindableType` protocol.
 Event producers themselves conform to that protocol, but you can make any type conform to it.

+Method `bindTo` returns a disposable that can cancel the binding.
+You usually don't need to worry about that because binding will be automatically canceled when either the event producer or target are deallocated.

 ### UIKit and AppKit

 UIKit and AppKit elements, of course, do not provide properties that are observable.
 UIKit and AppKit are also not KVO-compliant.
 Bond, therefore, provides its own extensions of the UIKit and AppKit elements in order to make bindings and property observations a piece of cake.
 For example, Bond provides its own variant of `text` property to the `UITextField` called `bnd_text`.
 It's an observable of `Observable<String?>` type that you can observe or make a binding to or from it.